tye50/MotorLab/README.md

 Use `void driveBackwards(Motor left, Motor right) {}`.

 ### 3: Turn in place
-Make your romi turn clockwise in place.
+Make your romi turn in-place clockwise.
+It shoulds

 You'll need to think about this one!

 Use `void turnRight(Motor left, Motor right) {}`.

 ### 4: Turn left
-Make your romi turn counter-clockwise in place.
+Make your romi turn in-place counter-clockwise.

 Use `void turnLeft(Motor left, Motor right) {}`.